By Cyndee Ownbey

 - Set up a rotation system.
 Ask team members to commit for two years.
 The first year they are trained, the second year they lead.
 The one stepping off is always mentoring the newer team member.

 - Establish a system for knowledge transfer.
 So many times, women will step into a women’s ministry role with no idea what was done in the past.
-You may find it helpful to create women’s ministry binders with documented procedures and post-event evaluation forms (available in the Women’s Ministry Leadership Digital Training Manual).
+You may find it helpful to create women’s ministry binders with documented procedures and post-event evaluation forms.

 Once you put a process in place to prepare women for the women’s ministry roles you need filled, word will get out!
 Women will brag about how easy you made it to serve and the support they received.
 Women who have a great volunteer experience won’t hesitate to serve again.